Lancin10/Scraping-With-Python/README.md

 ## Data

-In the Project2 folder, created during the initial copy, there is a Data folder.
+In the Project folder, created during the initial copy, there is a Data folder.
 The Data file contains one folder per category.
 Each "category" file contains:
  - A csv file with the name of the category</li>